The Trapped Librarian

 Either I”m getting old or “youngsters these days have a harder time sitting still!”
 I really think it’s a combination of both, but regardless of that, what are we going to do about it?
 I’ve found yoga to be a great outlet for me in my personal life as far as my concentration, mindfulness, and overall health, so it makes sense that yoga could be good for my young students too.

-This post contains affiliate links.
-If you click through and make a purchase, I may get a small commission at no charge to you.
+This post contains affiliate links for your convenience.
+This means that if you click through and make a purchase, I may get a small commission at no charge to you.
+Thank you for your support!
 All opinions are my own.

 In my quest for strategies to help my littlest learners develop mind and body awareness and get some wiggles out, I’ve found Yoga Storytime to be a wonderful way to actively engage my kindergarten and first grade students in a positive and calm manner.
 The kiddos love the challenge of learning a pose and trying to hold it.
 They will breathe in and breathe out with me.
 They feel a sense of accomplishment and a sense of control.
 All of this makes the times for sitting still and listening a lot easier.
 After we have Yoga Storytime once, we can begin every future storytime with a pose or two and that sets the stage for a calm experience for all of us!